Game Connectivity and Adaptive Dynamics: Implications for adaptive dynamics in games

-Consider the following (far from exhaustive) list of results on adaptive dynamics:\footnote{E.g.\ see \cite{newton2018evolutionary} for further examples.} \begin{itemize} \item \cite{young1993evolution} shows that `adaptive play' (a class of dynamics involving inertia and finite memory) converges almost surely to a pure Nash equilibrium in all weakly acyclic games. \item \cite{friedman2001learning} shows that the `better-reply dynamic with sampling' converges almost surely to a pure Nash equilibrium in all globally weakly acyclic games. \item \cite*{marden2007regret} shows that a regret-based dynamic converges almost surely to a pure Nash equilibrium in all (generic) globally weakly acyclic games. \item \cite*{marden2009payoff} show that a purely payoff-based dynamic leads to play that is at a pure Nash equilibrium in every globally weakly acyclic game `most of the time'. \end{itemize} Since connected games are (globally) weakly acyclic, it follows from Theorem~\ref{thm:main_game} that all the above results in fact hold in all but a small fraction of generic games that have a pure Nash equilibrium.
-Observe that this is true even though the notions of convergence that are used in the aforementioned papers are sometimes different from almost sure convergence of period-by-period play.\footnote{Almost-sure convergence is a strong notion of convergence since it requires period-by-period play to eventually settle on, and never leave, a pure Nash equilibrium.
+Observe that the above examples cover a wide range of dynamics, including ones that are regret-based and payoff-based (and defined in a cardinal setting rather than an ordinal one like ours) and that are not necessarily `simple' according to our definition (since regret-based dynamics are ordinarily not 1-recall, for example).
+Moreover, the notions of convergence employed in the aforementioned papers are sometimes different from almost sure convergence of period-by-period play.\footnote{Almost-sure convergence is a strong notion of convergence since it requires period-by-period play to eventually settle on, and never leave, a pure Nash equilibrium.
 We have focused on it, in part, because this is the notion that the impossibility results of \cite{hart2006stochastic} and \cite*{jaggard2014self} pertain to.
 Weaker notions of convergence (for examples, see \citealp{young2004strategic}) allow for possibility results that are different from ours.
 For example, \cite{young2009learning} shows that so-called `trial-and-error learning' is an uncoupled (in fact, completely uncoupled) dynamic that, for any $\eps >0$, is at a pure Nash equilibrium for a $1-\eps$ proportion of time steps in any generic game that has one.
 This is a powerful result because it applies to \emph{every} generic game but the notion of convergence there is weaker than almost-sure convergence of period-by-period play.
 With the latter, once a pure Nash equilibrium is reached, it is never left, whereas trial-and-error learning requires constant experimentation so there is always a positive probability of leaving a pure Nash equilibrium and wandering before settling on one again.} For example, the notion of convergence in \cite*{marden2009payoff} requires the dynamic to be at a pure Nash equilibrium `most of the time', which is different from almost sure convergence.